laurent-greyling/lockr/README.md

 - Send `Email address` or `domain` to Api.
 When on the home page you can enter an email address or domain name and press the validate button.
 This will send the information for validation to the api where it will be saved into the table for domains.
   - Once a domain is sent, if successfully checked and saved it will dispaly underneath the validation button in a table, this will show if domain is valid or not.
+- Update `domain`, if you send the same domain through, the controller will check if this entity already exist and then update that domain.

   ## API App
   The api will receive an `email address` or  `domain name` and check: